Evaluate the given logarithm using the change of base formula and... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

 Evaluate the given logarithm using the change of base formula and a calculator.
-Use the common log.
+Use the natural log.

 A